Monsterblader/Point-and-Figure/README.md

 There is also a pull-down menu of stocks, arranged by industry and sector.
 This has not been fully implemented, as it does not demonstrate any technical ability - only the ability to enter 5,000 stocks that are in groups.

+## Wish list

+The point-and-figure algorithm is not actually the complete one.
+I want to write that correctly.
+Implement the Sector menu.
+Incorporate trend lines.
+Either automatic ones or ones that the user can create and save.

 #Credits

 Thanks to Catalyst Class, especially Shawn and Jonathan, for making key elements of this project work, enabling me to spend useful time building this project.